Problem-based Learning

 1- The teacher allows each group to present their solution.

-2- The leader and the presenter of each group present their
+2- The leader and presenter present their project

 3- The other groups interview the leader and the presenter in